-Use the Online Services Portal to access Canvas and Office 365
+Use the Online Services Portal to access Canvas, Student Email and other online services.

 The ASL can assist students to develop learning and study strategies, help students manage their time, and offer tutoring and supplemental instruction.

 The office of Disability Support offers a range of service to both support and accommodate students with disabilities to succeed in their academic program.

 Advising is a collaborative partnership between the student and the campus community that engages and supports the student.

 SCC offers specialty support such as Developmental Education, Supplemental Instruction and Open Labs.